go-to-k/cls3/README.md

 The `quiet` allows you to hive live display of number of deletions (**default: true in GitHub Actions ONLY**).

 Basically, you do not need to specify a `region` parameter, since you can delete buckets across regions.
-However, in Directory Buckets mode (`directory-buckets-mode`) for S3 Express One Zone and Table Buckets mode (`table-buckets-mode`) for S3 Tables, the region must be specified.
+However, in Directory Buckets mode (`directory-buckets-mode`) for S3 Express One Zone, Table Buckets mode (`table-buckets-mode`) for S3 Tables, and Vector Buckets mode (`vector-buckets-mode`) for S3 Vectors, the region must be specified.
 These modes cannot be used across regions.

 To delete multiple buckets, specify bucket names separated by commas.